Four men in Minnesota sentenced to prison for aiding Somali rebel group

 Hassan pleaded guilty to two counts of aiding al Shabaab and one of lying to investigators.

-The earliest of the travellers left the United States in October and December 2007, followed by more in 2008 and 2009.
-Two of the travellers, Shirwa Ahmed and Farah Mohamed Beledi are believed to have blown themselves up in attacks in Somalia.
+The earliest of the travelers left the United States in October and December 2007, followed by more in 2008 and 2009.
+Two of the travelers, Shirwa Ahmed and Farah Mohamed Beledi are believed to have blown themselves up in attacks in Somalia.

 (Reporting by David Bailey; Editing by Kevin Gray and Lisa Shumaker)